Morgan York: Career

-Born in Burbank, California, she made her on-screen debut at just 18 months old in a commercial for Braun ThermoScan Thermometer.
+York made her on-screen debut at just 18 months old in a commercial for Braun ThermoScan Thermometer.
 Her first major film role came in 2003 when she starred in Cheaper by the Dozen as Kim Baker, which won York and her cast-mates the Young Artist Award for "Best Young Ensemble in a Feature Film" for their performances the following year.
 Following the awards, she starred as Lulu Plummer in The Pacifier, whose performance was well received.
 In the summer of 2005, York headed back to Toronto to film Cheaper by the Dozen 2.
 From 2006 to 2010, York appeared in 11 episodes of the Disney Channel sitcom Hannah Montana, after which she retired from acting.
-She stated she would not return to acting in the future.
+She stated that she would not return to acting in the future.

 Personal life

-Morgan York was born in Burbank, California, a suburb within the Los Angeles County.
-Following the conclusion of her Sarah character run on Hannah Montana, she decided to retire from acting to pursue her passion of authoring young adult novels.
-On her blog and via her TikTok handle, she stated "the older I got, and the more I felt like writing was my true calling (authoring young adult novels)."
-This was later cited in a number of sources a decade later whiles recollecting television productions aimed at children and adolescents made in the 2000s and 2010s and its stars making comebacks in the form of reunions following the onset of the global COVID-19 pandemic.
+York was born in Burbank, California.
+Following the conclusion of her character's run on Hannah Montana, she decided to pursue her passion of authoring young adult novels.
+On her blog, she stated "the older I got, the more I felt like writing was my true calling."
 She graduated with a self-designed degree in "Writing Fiction: Listening, Absorbing, and Creating" at University of Redlands in 2015.
-In 2012, she wrote a blog post saying that she was intending to pursue a career as a young adult novelist.

-On 14 July 2019, she shared her moments of marriage to Danny Haddad via Twitter.
+On July 14, 2019, she shared her moments of marriage to Danny Haddad via Twitter.
 On November 9, 2023, York revealed on Instagram that she had given birth to a daughter.